Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter4.md

 If the retaliation even contains a possibility of expulsion, they are totally prepared to actually harm me.
 Why are they aiming to make my life this difficult!?

+Regarding the rumor about myself, I had this careless attitude of not caring about it at all.
+Because no one in their right minds would believe in them.
+Thinking that it will disappear eventually, just like the monsoon.

+> _TL Note:_ Monsoon in japan lasts for around a month in the middle of summer, and goes poof just like that.

+But, that didn't happen.
+Probably Ayame also went through this when rumors about her had just started springing out...

+After all, that I have to do something about the rumor... makes me agitated, but my hands are tied.

+When it comes to myself, why does my thought process become dull?

+"What do you think will happen when the eroge in the clubroom gets discovered?"

+I discreetly ask Tozaki, who is sitting in the seat behind me.

+"Suspension, I guess..."

+"Yeah."

+"But, there's something even worse than that, right?"

+Don't say any further, Tozaki.

+After suspension due to the eroge being discovered...

+I'll probably get titles like "Eroge　emperor" or "18+ Meister", and it will stick for the rest of my school life.

+"Even if I get suspended, we'll still be friends, right?"

+"It depends on the situation.
+The answer would depend on just how your position would be affected."

+...
+What a worthless friend.

+But well, it can't be helped.
+This particular case.

+If our positions were reversed, I'd give the same answer.

+Especially Tozaki might become classified as the same kind of potato as me.

+"...
+Come to think of it, where's Ayame?"

+It's almost time for the lunch break to end, but Ayame cannot be seen anywhere.

+She has stopped skipping classes for a long while now.

+"Now that you mention it, she's not here.
+Maybe she went to pick some flowers?"

+The next lecture is Ms. Kawada's Japanese History, so she probably won't be severely reprimanding if she's late.

+"Ah, Ayame-san was... kind of in a strange area, though?"

+The person who suddenly started a conversation with us was Nishihara.

+With eyes that lack confidence, she looks nervous.

+"Strange area?"

+"I t-think she went towards the first building...
+Because she was walking towards a place where we don't visit a lot, it kind of stayed in my memory..."

+Why was Nishihara watching her?

+Just a coincidence?
+Well, not that I can think of any particular reason.

+...
+Let's not doubt her observation for now.

+The first building has... the third year classrooms, staff room, and the student council room -.

+"Ah..."

+That girl, don't tell me...!

+"...
+Tozaki, sorry.
+I'll be right back.
+Answer my roll-call if you can."

+"Ha?
+What are you saying, isn't that impossible!?"

+I stand up and leave the classroom.

+Then, run towards the first school building.

+The bell marking the end of the lunch break will ring soon, and five minutes after that the classes will resume.

+The teachers will come this way soon, and it'll probably become impossible to avoid them.

+No matter how you think about it, what I'm doing is skipping classes in broad daylight.

+However... there's no doubt that Ayame has headed towards the student council room.

+Taking into account her personality, I have no doubts about it.

+I should have paid her actions more attention.

+『...
+What we were talking about earlier was that, if we hand you over to the student council president, then she would solve all of our problems.』

+> _TL Note:_ Aramiya told this to Ayame back in Chapter 1 when they were buying stuff from the vending machine.

+If I had known at that time that things would escalate to this level, I'd have not spoken a word about it to her.

+Although I meant that as a warning to stay away from the president, to think that she'd willingly go over and do something like this...

+If the person eavesdropping on my conversation with Kiriko-neesan was Ayame, then...

+She'll definitely sell herself in exchange for my expulsion.

+"Who are you kidding...!
+Don't make me carry that cross on my back...!"

+> _TL Note:_ As in, he'll be guilty of selling Ayame indirectly, and he doesn't want to carry that guilt.

+After crossing over to the first building via the second floor connector, I head to the topmost floor.

+Climbing up the stairs, a hallway going further in appeared.

+The student council room is further down this way.

+However, two girls are standing guard right there.

+The two minions from before.
+The vice president and the secretary.
+The president had referred to them as "Hana" and "Asuka".

+"Where do you think you're going, Aramiya-san?
+Classes have already started."

+The braided girl with glasses - Haha - warned me with a sharp glare.
+Attribute-wise, her character should be more gentle.
+A person donning three braids and glasses being a battle maniac is... something one cannot even think of.

+"Let me go inside.
+Ayame is inside, right?"

+"...
+I'm telling you to leave."

+The secretary Asuka pushes a step forward towards me.

+She had a pressure different from Ayame.
+Girls are strong, eh!

+"I cannot turn back.
+Please let me pass."

+I try to slip past them.

+...
+But, she blocks my way mirroring my movements.

+"Can't do.
+Go back."

+"I don't have the leisure for discussion."

+I forcefully push her to go past the duo.

+But, she catches me by the shirt and stops me with an abnormal amount of force.

+"I've been telling you to return to your classroom!"

+"Right back at you, Student Council Members!
+Let me pass through!"

+Ayame is there in front.

+If she wanted to become a member of the student council by her own will, I'd have been OK with it.

+But, she's doing this all for my sake.
+I must stop her, no matter what comes my way.

+"You're persistent!
+Just go back to your classroom!"

+She tries to throw me while gripping my shirt.
+Damn, she's powerful!

+Is she really a girl?
+Is she the relative of the <span title="jp. 霊長類最強女子">strongest apex-class girl<span> or something?

+"Tch."

 &nbsp;